Ratzsa/AssignmentOneSnake/README.md

 Line 68: y--; -> y++;
 Line 71: if(verticalMove > ANALOG_HIGH && y != 7) -> if(verticalMove > ANALOG_HIGH && y != 0)
 Line 73: y++; -> y--;

+To simplify the process I made a copy of main.c with the correct settings to run on Wokwi.
+To run on Wokwi, rename mainWokwi.c to only main.c
+(make sure to make a copy of the old main.c) as well as rename max72xxWokwi.h to max72xx.h (again, make sure to make a copy of the old file) and then compile and run the emulation.

 ##### ##### ##### ##### ##### ##### ##### #####
 ##### ##### ##### ##### ##### ##### ##### #####